riazmind/business-cards/README.md

 ## Usage

 - Take snapshot by using your device camera.
-- The Google Vision API change translate image to text.
+- The Google Vision API used to extract text from image.
-- The text parses to names, email, phone and other text and store in firebase database along with image of business card in base64 format.
+- The text parses names, email, phone and other text and store in firebase database along with image of business card in base64 format.
-- Google Analytics store usage of app and log all events like when user login or use scan a business card by using google vision api.
+- Google Analytics tracks usage of app and log all events like when user login or scan a business card.
-- History in firebase store the all event of user like searched names and scanned business cards etc.
+- History in firebase store all event of user like searched names and scanned business cards etc.
 - Two types of users: Admins and Non-Admins.
 Admins has full rights to do every thing while non admins cannot see the history.